ACL injury overview

 ACL injury causes

 An ACL tear is typically caused by a severe injury or trauma to the knee, often during athletic activities.
-A sudden stopping and twisting motion of the knee, or a blow to the knee that forces the joint to bend beyond its normal range of motion may cause the ACL to stretch and tear.
+A sudden stopping and twisting motion of the knee or a blow to the knee that forces the joint to bend beyond its normal range of motion may cause the ACL to stretch and tear.

 Torn ACL symptoms

-The most common symptom of an ACL injury is pain in the knee.
+The most common symptom of an ACL injury is the pain the knee.
 Other symptoms of a torn ACL may include immediate weakness or a popping sound in the knee, swelling, stiffness, and bruising.
 Walking is painful and the knee may feel unstable.